 Back-to-School Safety Tips for Pets: Watch What’s Within Reach

-As backpacks, lunchboxes, and school supplies return to the household, it’s important to remember that everyday items can pose hidden hazards for pets.
-Curious noses and paws often mean pets will investigate anything new—sometimes with dangerous consequences.
+As backpacks, lunchboxes, and school supplies return to the household, new routines and new items can create unexpected risks for pets.
+Curious noses and paws may investigate backpacks left on the floor or supplies scattered around the house, sometimes with dangerous consequences.

 Common Hazards to Watch For

-• Medications: Pain relievers, vitamins, or prescription medications can be life-threatening if ingested by pets.
-Store all medications in secure areas.
+• Medications: Pain relievers, vitamins, and prescription medications can be dangerous or even life-threatening if ingested by pets.
+Keep medications securely stored and never leave them in backpacks within reach.

-• Small Objects: Paperclips, erasers, pencils, and other small items can cause choking or gastrointestinal blockages if swallowed.
+• Small Objects: Erasers, paperclips, pencils, and other school supplies can become choking hazards or cause gastrointestinal blockages if swallowed.

-• Art Supplies: Certain markers, paints, and glues can be harmful.
-Always supervise pets around craft areas.
+• Art Supplies: Markers, paints, glues, and other craft supplies may contain ingredients that can be harmful if ingested.
+Store supplies securely and supervise pets around craft or homework areas.

 Tips for a Pet-Safe School Season